Medicaid Nurse Aide | BCTC

 Our availability changes on a daily basis.

-Testing is scheduled for every Wednesday at 9:00 a.m.
+Testing is scheduled for every Tuesday and Wednesday beginning at 9:00 a.m.
+(Sometimes additional dates, as needed.)

 If enough students do not enroll we may cancel and students will be notified.